Singh-Aman08/uk-census-mobility-tableau-analysis/README.md

 # Employment and Mobility Patterns in Counties of England & Wales (2011) with Age Comparison to 2021
-## Tableau Dashboard Preview

 ![Dashboard](Interactive%20Tableau%20workbook/dashboard.png)

 ## Overview

 This project investigates socio-economic and mobility patterns across county-level local authorities in England and Wales using UK Census data.
 The analysis combines demographic, economic, transportation, and vehicle ownership indicators from the 2011 Census with age structure data from the 2021 Census to explore regional disparities and demographic changes over a decade.

-The project applies dimensionality reduction, clustering, Bayesian analysis, and interactive visual analytics to identify distinct socio-economic profiles across 174 county-level local authorities.
+The project applies dimensionality reduction, K-Means clustering, Bayesian analysis, and interactive visual analytics to identify distinct socio-economic profiles across 174 county-level local authorities.

 ## Objectives

-The main objectives of this study are:

 - Examine regional differences in employment, mobility, car ownership, and age structure.
 - Compare age demographics between 2011 and 2021.
 - Identify underlying socio-economic patterns using dimensionality reduction techniques.
-- Group counties into meaningful socio-economic clusters.
+- Group county-level local authorities into meaningful socio-economic clusters.
 - Explore probabilistic relationships between socio-economic variables using Bayesian methods.
 - Present findings through an interactive Tableau dashboard.

----

 ## Dataset

 The analysis uses UK Census data for England and Wales at the county-level local authority scale.

-### 2011 Census Datasets
+### 2011 Census

 - Age Structure
 - Economic Activity
 - Distance Travelled to Work
 - Car Ownership

-### 2021 Census Dataset
+### 2021 Census

 - Age Structure (used for decade-long demographic comparison)